Return to the search form Return to your search results

 Students who are not US citizens should contact their consulate for more information if they need to get a new passport or renew their passport.

-You are advised not to purchase plane tickets until:
+You are advised not purchase your plane tickets until:

 Lancaster features a good city bus system with frequent trips between the campus and the city center.
 There is also a bicycle path available.